54yyyu/MIT-Minicar/README.md

 # MIT-Minicar
-Archive for the MIT Lincoln Beaver Works Summer Institute (BWSI) Minicar Program
+Archive for the MIT Lincoln Beaver Works Summer Institute (BWSI) Minicar Program.

 Unfortunately some parts of the code are lost, need to either fix them up or find it somewhere.